 Both medical groups and integrative experts provide recommendations for Sleeping Well.

-Recommendations from medical groups
+Recommendations and guidelines from medical groups

 A consensus statement from these groups makes these conclusions:

 - Sleeping less than 7 hours per night on a regular basis is associated with adverse health outcomes.

 - Sleeping more than 9 hours per night on a regular basis may be appropriate for young adults, individuals recovering from sleep debt, and individuals with illnesses.
 For others, it is uncertain whether sleeping more than 9 hours per night is associated with health risk.

 - People concerned they are sleeping too little or too much should consult their healthcare professional.

 The Clinical Practice Guidelines Committee of the American Society of Colon and Rectal Surgeons recommends regular sleep after curative treatment for colon and rectal cancer.

 These guidelines recommend getting 7 to 9 hours of good-quality sleep on a regular basis, with consistent bed times and wake-up times.